rwinch/spring-framework-wiki/Manually-merging-pull-requests.md

 - refactor code as necessary to comply with Spring practices (i.e., aim for uniformity with existing code, naming conventions, etc.)
 - update and/or add Javadoc and reference manual documentation
 - add a new entry in `src/dist/changelog.txt` if appropriate
-- once changes are finalized and committed to the local branch, squash commits into a single commit -- for example, using `git rebase --interactive --autosquash`
+- once changes are finalized and committed to the local branch, you typically will want to squash multiple commits into a single commit -- for example, using `git rebase --interactive --autosquash` -- however, sometimes it gives a more complete picture of the work that was performed in you leave multiple commits _as is_.
 - if the _author_ is a VMware employee, ensure that the author's email (i.e., in the `Author:` attribute of the commit) points to his or her actual `@vmware.com` address -- for example, using `git commit --amend --author="Firstname Lastname <flastname@vmware.com>"`

 ## Merge into master and push